 Impact

-Improper input validation in the .NET runtime allows an unauthorized local user to elevate privileges.
-The flaw stems from missing bounds checking (CWE-190) and inadequate validation of input data (CWE-20), enabling a local attacker to gain higher process rights on the affected system.
-By exploiting the vulnerability the attacker could raise privileges to full system privileges, potentially compromising data confidentiality, integrity, or system availability.
+Heap-based buffer overflow in the .NET runtime allows an unauthorized local user to elevate privileges.
+The overflow results from missing bounds checking (CWE-190) and inadequate input validation (CWE-20), enabling the attacker to gain higher process rights.
+By exploiting the vulnerability the attacker could raise privileges to full system rights, potentially compromising data confidentiality, integrity, or system availability.

 Affected Systems